-The Richard and Nancy Esbenshade Endowment is a PCF Endowment Builder Fund that supports organizations that focus on youth & education in the Pasadena area.
+The Richard and Nancy Esbenshade Endowment is a PCF Endowment Builder Fund that supports organizations focusing on youth & education in the Pasadena area.

 Richard and Nancy Esbenshade were married 63 years and spent more than 50 years together in Pasadena before Richard’s death in September 2021 at the age of 92.
 An Ashland, Ohio native, Richard attended Stanford University and then served in the US Army before attending Harvard Law School on the G.I.
 Bill.
 Nancy attended Northwestern University and later the Simmons School of Social Work in Boston.
 Richard and Nancy were married in her hometown of Lima, Ohio in 1958, and soon moved to Los Angeles.
 Richard then began his career as an attorney, and in 1962, he helped start the firm of Munger, Tolles & Hills (now Munger, Tolles & Olson).